aamanhassan/advanced_sql_analysis/README.md

 # advanced_sql_analysis
 Module_10_challenge

-# Initioalizing my analysis by Analyzing and Exploring the Climate Data in Jupyter notebook
+# Initializing my analysis by Analyzing and Exploring the Climate Data in Jupyter notebook

 %matplotlib inline
 from matplotlib import style